We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 ReSound does not sell hearing aids on its website.
 Instead, it provides a form that a person fills out to find a hearing care professional selling ReSound products in their area.
 A person can then make an appointment.

 The hearing care professional will typically perform an ear examination and hearing test before prescribing a specific hearing aid.
 At this stage, if a person wishes to purchase a ReSound product, they may do so.

 The ReSound website offers downloadable guides for its hearing aids.
 People can also access help through the company’s app.

 A person might decide to purchase a hearing aid online or in person.
 Some alternatives to ReSound include:

-The distinction relates, in part, to the fact that the Food and Drug Administration (FDA) has regulatory oversight of hearing aids but not sound amplifiers.
+The distinction relates, in part, to the fact that the Food and Drug Administration (FDA) has regulatory oversight over hearing aids

 - Assistive-listening devices: These amplify the sounds that a person wants to hear, and a person can use them with or without hearing aids.